 Citizenship law could weaken India's historic secular character: Bangladesh

-The Citizenship (Amendment) Bill or CAB was passed in the Lok Sabha on Monday is now tabled in the Rajya Sabha for its nod.
+The Citizenship (Amendment) Bill or CAB has been passed by the Lok Sabha and the Rajya Sabha.
 "India is historically a tolerant country which believes in secularism (but) their historic position will be weakened if they deviate from that," Momen told reporters.

 He said that Bangladesh and India are currently enjoying close friendly relations "that is termed as "golden chapter" of bilateral ties and "so, naturally our people (Bangladeshis) expect that India won't do anything that could create anxiety among them".
 Momen termed as "untrue” the allegations of minority repression in Bangladesh by India's Home Minister Amit Shah, saying “whoever gave them the information, it is not correct".